Best Cheap Medicare Advantage Plans in Alabama (2025)

 Methodology and sources

-Data on Medicare plans was sourced from the public use files from the Centers for Medicare & Medicaid Services (CMS).
-Our experts only analyzed Alabama Medicare Advantage plans that include prescription drug coverage.
-Special Needs Plans (SNPs), Medicare-Medicaid plans, Medical Savings Account (MSA) plans and employer group plans were excluded.
+Data on Medicare plans came from the Centers for Medicare & Medicaid Services (CMS) the public use files.
+Special Needs Plans (SNPs), Medicare-Medicaid plans, Medical Savings Account (MSA) plans, plans without prescription drug coverage and employer group plans were excluded.

 ValuePenguin.com is owned and operated by LendingTree, LLC ("LendingTree").
 All rights reserved.